 As a result, it's in your best interest to avoid a functional resume format at all costs — where the focus is placed on your abilities, rather than a chronological work history.

 How to run an ATS-resume test for compliance

-There are two easy ways to determine if your resume is compatible with an applicant tracking system (ATS).
+There are two easy ways to determine if your resume is compatible with an applicant tracking system (ATS) during the job search.

 Convert your resume to a plain-text file

 Copy the content from your ATS friendly resume, paste it into a plain-text document, and review the results.
 If the plain-text version is missing details from your original resume, has characters saved incorrectly, or looks disorganized (i.e. the heading for your “Education” section appears in the middle of your work experience), then assume your resume will require editing before it will be ATS compliant.